Hungarian conquest of the Carpathian Basin: Pre-conquest Hungarians

 The Hungarians arrived in the Carpathian Basin, a geographically unified but politically divided land, after acquiring thorough local knowledge of the area from the 860s onwards.
-After the end of the Avar Kaganate (c.
-822), the Eastern Franks asserted their influence in Transdanubia, the Bulgarians to a small extent in the Southern Transylvania and the interior regions housed the surviving Avar population in their stateless state.
-According to one theory the archaeological evidence, the Avar population survived the time of the Hungarian conquest of the Carpathian Basin.
-In this power vacuum, The Hungarian conqueror elite took the system of the former Avar Kaganate, there is no trace of massacres and mass graves, it is believed to have been a peaceful transition for local residents in the Carpathian Basin.
+After the end of the Avar Khaganate (c.
+822), the Bulgarians asserted intermittent influence in Transylvania and parts of the Great Hungarian Plain, and the Eastern Franks and Moravians asserted intermittent influence in parts of Transdanubia, while the stateless Avar population remained dispersed across the basin.
+Archaeological evidence supports that Avars persisted in the Carpathian Basin into the period of the Hungarian conquest, and it is theorised that there was continuity between the Avars and conquering Hungarians.
+Due to the subsequent power vacuum that existed in the Carpathian Basin, the Hungarian conquering elite are believed to have been able to adopt surviving elements of the former Avar Khaganate’s system.
+There is no trace of massacres and mass graves, and it is believed to have been a peaceful transition for local residents in the Carpathian Basin.
 Other scholars dismiss the continuity between late Avar and Hungarian Conquerors and/or the "double-conquest" (kettős honfoglalás) of the Carpathian basin.
-According to historian Bálint Csanád "Not one single element (of the original theory) is tenable" and that a "compelling piece of evidence is that a genuine similarity between the Avar- and Conquest-period skeletal material could only be demonstrated in 4.5% of the theoretically potential cases".
+According to historian Bálint Csanád, "Not one single element (of the original theory) is tenable" and that a "compelling piece of evidence is that a genuine similarity between the Avar- and Conquest-period skeletal material could only be demonstrated in 4.5% of the theoretically potential cases".

 The Continuation of the Chronicle by George the Monk contains the earliest certain reference to the Hungarians.
 It states that Hungarian warriors intervened in a conflict between the Byzantine Empire and the Bulgarians on the latter's behalf in the Lower Danube region in 836 or 837.
 The first known Hungarian raid in Central Europe was recorded in the Annals of St. Bertin, which writes of "enemies, called Hungarians, hitherto unknown" who ravaged King Louis the German's realm in 862.
 Victor Spinei and other historians argue that Rastislav of Moravia, at war with Louis the German, hired Hungarians to invade East Francia.
 Archbishop Theotmar of Salzburg clearly states in his letter of around 900 that the Moravians often allied with the Hungarians against the Germans.

 For many years [the Moravians] have in fact perpetrated the very crime of which they have only once falsely accused us.
 They themselves have taken in a large number of Hungarians and have shaved their own heads according to their heathen customs and they have sent them against our Christians, overcoming them, leading some away as captives, killing others, while still others, imprisoned, perished of hunger and thirst.